mersal-org/mersal/docs/usage/handlers.rst

 Message handlers in Mersal are simply callables that define the message as the only parameter and it should process the message as required without returning anything.
 The callable should be asynchronous but support for synchronous handlers is tracked at `#23 <https://github.com/mersal-org/mersal/issues/23>`_ (please feel free to try it out, it might be actually working!)

-Since handlers can be any callable, we are free to choose function or class based handlers (or do some ninja meta-programming moves and that somehow generates a handler.
+Since handlers can be any callable, we are free to choose function or class based handlers (or do some ninja meta-programming moves that somehow generates a handler.
 As long is it can be called and accepts the message as an argument then it works!)

 Function-based Handlers
 ^^^^^^^^^^^^^^^^^^^^^^